json-schema-org/json-schema-spec/README.md

 ## Welcome to JSON Schema

+JSON Schema is a vocabulary that allows you to validate, annotate, and manipulate JSON documents.

-This repository contains the current, and historical, JSON Schema specifications.
+This repository contains the sources for current JSON Schema draft work.

 ## Call for reviews